Superradiance -- the 2020 Edition: Superradiance in black hole physics

 The amplification factor can be as high as $40\%$ for nearly extreme BHs, substantially larger than the amplification factors of scalar fields in Kerr backgrounds, as we will see.
 Note also that the critical threshold for superradiance to occur, $Z_{000}>0$, is to numerical accuracy described by condition \eqref{SRRNthermo}.
 The amplification factor is proportional to $Qq$ at intermediate values, but tends to $100\%$ at large values of $q$.
 We find that at large $qM$, the amplification factor satisfies \be Z_{000}\sim 100-\frac{80}{Qq} \quad(\%)\,. \ee

-A detailed analysis in the time-domain has also recently been performed in Ref.~\cite{2014arXiv1411.3988D}.
+A detailed analysis in the time-domain has also recently been performed in Ref.~\cite{DiMenza:2014vpa}.
 Their results agree with the frequency-domain computation here presented and show indications that the maximum energy gain is always finite, independently of the initial conditions, in accord with the linear stability of the (sub-extremal) RN geometry.
 These results, in particular \eqref{maxcharge}, are fully consistent with an analytical, small-frequency expansion for the amplification factors~\cite{Richartz:2011vf}.
+An interesting result concerning charge relates to the possibility of attaining a negative total absorption cross section, which implies in particular planar scalar waves can be superradiantly amplified by BHs~\cite{Benone:2015bst,Benone:2019all}.

 As we shall see in the next sections, the existence of superradiance for static charged BHs is a crucial ingredient for interesting applications in the context of the gauge/gravity duality.
 For example the spontaneous symmetry breaking mechanism near a RN-AdS BH~\cite{Gubser:2008px}, and applications therein related to holographic models of superconductors~\cite{Hartnoll:2008vx}, all hinge on this superradiant phenomenon.